stashed/stash/docs/guides/platforms/rook.md

 **Create Restic:**

-Now, we will create `Restic` crd to take backup `/source/data` directory of `stash-demo` deployment.
+Now, we are going to create `Restic` crd to take backup `/source/data` directory of `stash-demo` deployment.
 This will create a repository in the Rook bucket specified by `s3.bucket` field and start taking periodic backup of `/source/data` directory.

 ```console
 $ kubectl apply -f ./docs/examples/platforms/rook/restic.yaml